RondeSC/Miller_Shuffle_Algo/README.md

   * Provides a pseudo random, yet unique, index within a given stated range and a value from that range.
   * does Not require RAM memory for an array (2 * size of the # of indexes, like FYA)
   * Any given combinations occur as Expected over a period of time.
-  * If there is a functional need to back track history, a record would need to be kept.
+  * Non-deterministic.
+If there is a functional need to back track history, a record would need to be kept.
 In the foreseen application this would not be needed.
 (Diagnostic recreation is though possible by way of re-seeding the system pseudo random generator and replaying from the beginning of a session.)
   * does utilize system's Pseudo Random Number Generator

 Their statistical behavior has been extensively tested, honed and validated.